-The USDA has recently embraced hydroponics and has dropped the proposed rule on animal welfare.
+The USDA has recently embraced hydroponics as organic and has dropped the proposed rule on animal welfare.
+This has created a disconnect between organic farming’s role in fostering healthy soils and practices now allowed under the organic seal.
 Many farmers now feel the USDA organic label no longer adequately reflects how we farm, and many in our community feel a loss of identity within the label.
 Our community worked for years to build an organic label that people can trust.

 Much about the National Organic Program is a success and most of the farms being certified deserve to be called real organic.

-But the farm products from a tiny minority of factory farms now being certified are at odds with the original intent of organic farming.
-Unfortunately, these few factories produce a large and growing proportion of the food labeled organic on the market today.
+But the farm products from a minority of factories now being certified are at odds with the original intent of organic farming.
+Unfortunately, these factories produce a large and growing proportion of the food labeled organic on the market today.

 Our intent is transformational.
 Our strategy is educational.